Understanding Bundles

 includes:

-- foundation:core # Core capabilities
+- bundle: foundation # Foundation capabilities

-- foundation:git-ops # Git operations
+- bundle: foundation:git-ops # Git operations

-- my-org:code-standards # Organization standards
+- bundle: my-org:behaviors/standards # Organization standards

 Include Resolution